songster-sa/aws-sw-arch-associate-notes/readme.md

         - impaired status
         - the failure is only on ELB health check and not EC2 health check (default)
     - ASG can terminate spot instances - not due to health but due to cost or capacity
+    - when 2 policies take affect simulatenously - chooses the policy that provides the largest capacity for both scale-out and scale-in
 - every ec2 instance has a check to confirm its either src or dest of traffic
 - scaling options
     - maintain current levels(no of instance) all time